Directors of Fund-Raising

 Introduction

 Directors of fund-raising direct, develop, and execute fund-raising efforts for an organization.
 They develop strategies for obtaining financial support from individuals and businesses.
 They coordinate campaigns that bring in donations for their organization.
 Directors of fund-raising cultivate corporate sponsorships and write and apply for grants.
-There are 81,200 fund-raising and public relations managers in the United States.
+In 2023, there were 31,810 fund-raising managers in the United States, according to the Department of Labor.

 Quick Facts